fdsayre/COMICAL/README.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_8C52BE63C3C9994B7D61D2D293D2CAFA1962E529CB2D5E78CAD53CCC1AB84042_1508257276286_screenshot.png)

 # Why we should librarians be involved in computational research
-- Better support for computational research across disciplines
+- To better support existing computational research across disciplines
-- The link between computational research, data management, and reproducibility
+- There is a link between computational research, data management, and reproducibility
     - Computational research requires its own data management methods
-    - Computational research can itself help researchers be more reproducible as scripting data processing and analysis reduces researcher degrees of freedome, allows for auditability, and improves rigor.
+    - Computational research can itself help researchers be more reproducible as scripting data processing and analysis reduces researcher degrees of freedome, allows for auditability, and improves rigor
-- Support for data-intensive research, big data, digital humanities, etc.
-- Data Management, Reproducibility, Rigor, and automating data processing and analysis
+- Many of the tasks we already do could be done better computationally

 # Meta Computational Research Skills
-The following I am calling "meta skills" as they relate less to any particular function than helping users learn whats possible and how to do general things across languages.
+The following is a list of skills/areas I'm calling "meta skills" as they relate less to any particular function than helping users learn whats possible and general skills regardless of discipline or programming language.

 ## Highly-Aligned Meta Skills

-### Documenting code
+### Documenting code (best practices)
     - GoodDoc https://github.com/NCBI-Hackathons/GoodDoc

-### Producing transparent documents
+### Producing transparent and reproducible documents
     - RMarkdown - http://rmarkdown.rstudio.com/
     - RNotebooks - http://rmarkdown.rstudio.com/r_notebooks.html
     - Jupyter Notebooks - http://jupyter.org/
+    - Reveal.js for presentations

-### Sharing your code
+### Sharing code
     - GitHub
+    - Repositories
+    - Best practices for code reproducibility and stability (see "Reproducibility of Code"_

 ### Reproducibility of Code
     - Containerization